How To Use Soil Moisture Meter To Avoid Over & Under Watering

 If the meter reading is in the suggested zone for your plant type, or below, water the plant.

-Moisture loving plants like Bird of paradise or Palms should be watered when the soil is slightly moist still, whereas plants like Snake plants, ZZ plants, and Succulents need to be watered when the soil is completely dry.
+Moisture-loving plants like Bird of Paradise or Palms should be watered when the soil is slightly moist still, whereas plants like Snake plants, ZZ plants, and Succulents need to be watered when the soil is completely dry.

 Learn about your plant watering preference and, if the meter reading is in the suggested moisture level for your plant type, or below, water the plant.
 If the reading is above the suggested moisture level, wait for a few more days and test the soil again.